cunnie/writings/i_am_become_forever.md

 "Are you imprisoned?"

-There was a sense of static, and then the voice resumed.

 "Know that by my very nature I may not be imprisoned, nor impeded in any manner.
-I have been from the beginning, and will always be."
+I have been from the beginning, and will be at the end."

 "Do you change?"